intershop/devenv-4-iom/doc/03_operations.md

 1. [Create postgres database](#create_postgres) (not required if an external database is used, which is the case if `PGHOST` is set)
 1. [Create IOM](#create_iom)

-The command line client provides all these commands separately, but it also provides the shortcut `create cluster`, which does all these steps at once.
+`devenv-cli.sh` provides all these commands separately, but it also provides the shortcut `create cluster`, which does all these steps at once.

 Depending on the _Docker_ registry you are using, it might be required to set `IMAGE_PULL_SECRET` first.

-    # Now create the cluster
     devenv-cli.sh create cluster

 ## <a name="delete_cluster"/>Delete Whole IOM Cluster